mukundvarma/denoisify/README.md

 ### Edit the code

-Start editing the app files in the *src/* directory with your favourite editor.
+Start editing the app files in the `app` directory with your favourite editor.

 For more information on how to develop Streamlit apps, check the official [Streamlit page](https://streamlit.io/).

 ### Run the app

-Start the app with the *streamlit run* command.
+Start the app with the `streamlit run` command.

 ```bash
 streamlit run app/main.py